HS2 Route Map: Every Station, Tunnel, and Cancelled Leg on the Line

 In this article

-The HS2 route runs 140 miles from London to Birmingham, with four stations along the way: London Euston, Old Oak Common, Birmingham Interchange, and Birmingham Curzon Street.
+The HS2 route will run 140 miles from London to Birmingham, with four stations along the way: London Euston, Old Oak Common, Birmingham Interchange, and Birmingham Curzon Street.
 High Speed 2 (HS2) is Britain's second purpose-built high-speed railway, designed for trains travelling at up to 225 mph.

 Here's what happened to each phase: